learn-co-curriculum/phase-3-nested-arrays-iteration/README.md

  # => [1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```

-Take a moment to think on how this code executes step by step again.
+Take a moment to think about how this code executes step by step again.

 ## Reducing Values in Nested Arrays